How to Improve Your HRV: 10 Science-Backed Methods

 This is the one method that can raise your HRV within a single session.

-Research published in Scientific Reports (2025) confirmed that breathing at 6 breaths per minute — a 5-second inhale followed by a 5-second exhale — optimally stimulates vagal tone and activates your parasympathetic nervous system.
-This specific rhythm hits your cardiovascular system's "resonant frequency," creating the maximum healthy oscillation in heart rate.
+Peer-reviewed work on resonance-frequency breathing confirms that breathing at roughly 6 breaths per minute — typically a 5-second inhale followed by a 5-second exhale — optimally stimulates vagal tone and activates your parasympathetic nervous system.
+This rhythm hits your cardiovascular system's "resonant frequency," driving the maximum healthy oscillation in heart rate and measurably increasing HRV and mood within a single session.

 The protocol: